google/civics_cdf_validator/README.md

 * Officeholder
 * Candidate / results
+* Committee

 ## List rules

-You can list the default validation rules attached with a brief desciption of each by using the "list" command:
+You can list the default validation rules attached with a brief description of each by using the "list" command:

 ```
 civics_cdf_validator list
 ```

-You can also customize the displayed list by specifing your set of rules or at least you can filter the default list using paramters as the feed type / ignore rules flag.
+You can also customize the displayed list by specifying your set of rules or at least you can filter the default list using parameters as the feed type / ignore rules flag.

 For more details, you can use the command help :